 - Creates the 911 Coordinating Council to monitor the delivery of 911 services, develop strategies for future enhancements to the 911 system, and distribute grant funds to PSAPs.
-After January 1, 2012, the Council also will designate the LCPA subject to the consent of the Legislative Coordinating Council; - Establishes membership requirements of the Council, to include 16 voting members (12 appointed by the Governor and four legislators appointed by legislative leadership) and 10 non-voting members appointed by the Governor.
-Voting members are limited to no more than two three-year terms;
+After January 1, 2012, the Council also shall designate the LCPA; - Establishes membership requirements of the Council, to include 16 voting members (12 appointed by the Governor and four legislators appointed by legislative leadership) and 10 non-voting members appointed by the Governor.
+Voting members would be limited to no more than two three-year terms; - Assigns staffing duties of the Council to the Kansas Association of Counties (KAC) and allows the KAC to be reimbursed for any costs in assisting the Council; and - Assigns duties to the Chairperson of the 911 Coordinating Council as listed below.
+The Chairperson is appointed by and serves at the pleasure of the Governor, who sets the compensation for the position.
+The Chairperson's duties include: